dotnet/designs/proposed/SerializerGoals5.0.md

 The runtime and BCL can be made smaller by removing Reflection.Emit support.

 Although outside the scope of this document, an application can be made smaller by running ILLinker (e.g. "tree-shaking").
-Serializer scenarios are generally unsuited for linking but can be somewhat mitigated by using metadata to declare what members to preserve.
+Serializers generated at runtime are generally problematic for linking but can be somewhat mitigated by using metadata to declare what members to preserve.
 The code-gen approaches in this document, depending on implementation, may help with this since they generate direct calls to members that are detectable by the linker.

 # Serializer design background
 ## Runtime code dependencies